coleenquadros/configuration/docs/app-sre/sop/prometheus-PrometheusTSDBWALCorruptions.md

 ## Steps

-- Stop Prometheus, delete WAL, continue
-- Take a volume snapshot and report upstream
+- Take a volume snapshot for the Prometheus PV for reporting upstream
+- Delete the WAL `rm -rf wal/`
+- Restart Prometheus by killing the pod or restarting the systemd service as relevant

 ## Escalations